-There are three criteria that you must meet in order to become a certified fire marshal in Connecticut:
+There are four criteria that you must meet in order to become a certified fire marshal in Connecticut:

 - You must be certified as a Fire Code Inspector

 - You must be certified as a Fire Investigator

 - You must meet one of the minimum standards of qualification Opens in a new window Opens in a new window Opens in a new windowfor local fire marshals, fire code inspectors or fire investigators as established in statute.

 To become a certified Fire Code Inspector or a certified Fire Investigator, you can either take a training course or take an examination.

 The written tests for Fire Code Inspector and Fire Investigator are offered four times a year (Challenge Exams), in February, May, August and November.
 Because of the length of each written exam, you can only take one exam per quarter.
 The Fire Investigator exam also has a practical assessment, which is offered twice a year in April and November.